 Policy: Student Financial Responsibilities

 Fulfilling financial obligations is a matter of honor and justice for the Trinity community and the failure to meet those obligations has severe consequences for the entire community, not just for the individual.
-With this philosophy in mind, the following policy statement gives general norms and procedures regarding student financial responsibilities:

-• All students and families are expected to pay Trinity in a timely way for the tuition and fees incurred each semester.
+• Students are expected to pay Trinity in a timely way for the tuition and fees incurred each semester.
 Students are expected to know the schedule of fees published in the catalog and published separately each semester; to know the deadlines for drop/add and other actions that impact upon fees; and to follow the directions given for payment arrangements.
 Even if a parent, family member or third party pays the bills, the student is responsible to know the details of the financial obligations incurred and to ensure full compliance with the expectations those obligations entail.

 Financial Penalties